WFH Back Pain? Here’s 5 Exercises to Improve Your Postural Alignment

 I like to finish with a functional deep squat, which is essential for optimal biomechanics and mobility.
 Really, we should all spend a few minutes a day in this position – we stopped doing it with the invention of the modern toilet!

-This exercise is a re-posturing holy grail!
+This exercise is the re-posturing holy grail.
 Standing with your back to the wall using a deep posterior tilt of the pelvis, neck retracted and chin tucked, keep your arms straight as you run them up the wall as high as possible with palms facing out.

 The aim here is to always keep the back of the arms in contact with the wall, and as much of your back attached to the wall.
 If you find this too difficult, perform them lying down length-ways on a foam roller (demonstrated in video 4 of the gallery).
 The raised roller and addition of gravity allows the chest to open up and the arms to glide back further.